zenml-io/zenml/docs/book/user-guide/advanced-guide/data-management/handle-custom-data-types.md

 ## Interaction with custom artifact stores

 When creating a custom artifact store, you may encounter a situation where the default materializers do not function properly.
-Specifically, the `fileio.open` method used in these materializers may not be compatible with your custom store due to not being implemented properly.
+Specifically, the `self.artifact_store.open` method used in these materializers may not be compatible with your custom store due to not being implemented properly.

 In this case, you can create a modified version of the failing materializer by copying it and modifying it to copy the artifact to a local path, then opening it from there.
 For example, consider the following implementation of a custom [PandasMaterializer](https://github.com/zenml-io/zenml/blob/main/src/zenml/materializers/pandas\_materializer.py) that works with a custom artifact store.
 In this implementation, we copy the artifact to a local path because we want to use the `pandas.read_csv` method to read it.
-If we were to use the `fileio.open` method instead, we would not need to make this copy.
+If we were to use the `self.artifact_store.open` method instead, we would not need to make this copy.

 {% hint style="warning" %}
 It is worth noting that copying the artifact to a local path may not always be necessary and can potentially be a performance bottleneck.